S2-group/robot-runner/README.md

 # Table of Contents

-This README is quite elaborate and therefore somewhat long, however not all information might be of interest to all readers.
-Therefore the information as given in this README is presented here in a clear overview, with context to whom this may be of interest.
+This README is an elaborate and therefore somewhat long description of robot-runner.
+However, not all information might be of interest to all readers.
+Therefore the information given in this README is presented here in a clear overview, with context to whom this may be of interest.

 | Content title                                       | Content                                                      | To whom it may concern                                       |
 | --------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |